 Journalism is facing a crisis that, in time, will probably redefine the global media landscape.
 New media models are emerging while others are being challenged and will, eventually, be completely restructured.
 There is a genuine shortage of and a need for investigative journalists who can translate bureaucratic jargon into meaningful information for citizens.
 The Executive Master in European Journalism combines cutting-edge multimedia technologies with practical knowledge of how to cover European affairs.

 THE EXECUTIVE MASTER IN EUROPEAN JOURNALISM:

-° Production of Radio, TV broadcasts and Print articles.
+° Production of Radio, audiovisual broadcasts and Print articles.

 ° Workshops are given by recognised professional journalists from across Europe who combine first-class teaching with practical experience in the field.

-° The class is divided into smaller groups of three students.
-Each group has to produce a written investigative piece with photos/illustrations.
+° The class is divided into smaller groups of two students.
+Each group has to produce a slideshow.

 ° The work is then presented at the end of June before a jury of media professionals.

 60 ECTS credits allotted to this specialised master’s degree.

 Journalism is facing a crisis that, in time, will probably redefine the global media landscape.
 New media models are emerging while others are being challenged and will, eventually, be completely restructured.

 The financial crisis has its share of responsibility, but this turmoil is also caused by the growing digitalisation of knowledge, the convergence of media platforms and the concentration of media outlets.